 starches and sugars every day?
 No, they did not!
 They didn't.
 They very seldom did.

 That's why they were all lean and healthy.

 And unless they got eaten by a saber-tooth or they fell off a cliff or they drowned in the river, they lived to order they succumb to some infection they live two ripe old ages and were very vigorous ladened into life.

 That's what we're trying to do is mimic their good health and their vitality so once a year every year or two back then they would come upon a honey tree and what do you think they all did?

-So that when the winter came they didn't starve to death.
-So what you did
+So when the winter came they didn't starve to death.

-over the holidays is something that's been happening for thousands and
+What you did over the holidays is something that's been happening for thousands and thousands of years.

 Another thing is if you're religious at all and you've sinned against your God, do